-Lakespeare & Co believe that live theatre is an exhilarating, shared experience.
+Lakespeare believes that live theatre is an exhilarating, shared experience.
 We make theatre accessible by bringing the experience and language right to you.
 Due to our free performances, audiences get an insight into Shakespeare they’ve never had before.
 They are surprised and delighted that something 400 years old can be this fresh and fun.

 Our team has now completed three seasons of high-quality free Shakespeare and provided events which appeal to all ages.
 Our success to-date is not by accident.
-Under the tutelage of our Artistic Directors, we follow the production model of New York’s Shakespeare in the Park and train our actors to the performance model and standard of London’s Globe.
+Under the tutelage of our Artistic leads, we have followed the production model of New York’s Shakespeare in the Park and train our actors to the performance model and standard of London’s Globe.
 This enables the poetry and prose of Shakespeare to be understood by audience members of all ages.

 Lakespeare & Co. is committed to (its small part) in developing the creative community in Canberra.
 It provides enhanced support to emerging artists during productions and holds acting Masterclasses and Shakespearean verse classes to develop performers.

-Our core committee consists of Mr Taimus Werner-Gibbings, Dr Duncan Driver, Ms Katerina Smalley and Mr Paul Leverenz.
-Dr Duncan Driver is a Shakespeare Scholar and academic at the University of Canberra and is also our Artistic Director.
+Our core committee consists of Mr Taimus Werner-Gibbings, Ms Katerina Smalley and Mr Paul Leverenz.
+Dr Duncan Driver is a Shakespeare Scholar and academic at the University of Canberra and is also our Artistic Advisor.